.

 December 2nd 1962, 2.10-2.50pm The role of the Potato Marketing Board.
 And Hal Thompson demonstrates in the studio a machine devloped by the Pig Industry Development Authority for carcass grading.
 Also Farming News with Colin Bower, and Farming Information with Christopher Dadd.
 Director Bob Gardam.

 September 22nd 1963, 5.20-6.03pm Visit to Mr R Rockliffe's 50 acre farm near Wisbech for the apple harvest.
-Also Farming News with Norman Sanders, and Farming Information with Geoffrey Field.
+Plus Farming News with Norman Sanders, and Farming Information with Geoffrey Field.
 Director: Barry Barton.

 October 18th 1964, 1.55-2.25pm introduced by John Slater.
 With Daniel Neuteboom, apple grower of Hemingstone, Director: Barry Barton.